 How to include organisational skills in a CV

 Looking at how to write a CV but unsure how to include your organisational skills?
-There are lots of ways to make sure that employers can see your skills.
+There are lots of ways to make sure that employers see your skills.
 Here are our top tips:

-• Match your skills to the job description - Always analyse your skills and see what your strengths are.
+Analyse your skills and see what your strengths are.
 Then, check what the employer wants and make sure these skills are prominent in your CV.

 To sum up

-Organisational skills are soft skills which are transferable and will be useful in every job role you apply for.
+Organisational skills are soft skills which are transferable and will be useful in every job you apply for.

 Demonstrate your organisational skills at your next graduate opportunity